 I must be a visionary, huh?
 Now I need to continue envisioning my novel in the hands of those professors.
 I sent a few copies of my books (UNDER PRESSURE-MOTIVATIONAL VERSION by Mr. D. and ESSAYS & MORE STRAIGHT FROM THE PEN by Wayne T. Dowdy) to magazine editors and a couple of colleges, but I am unaware if any of them have decided to use them.
 Please share my idea with any professor or school of thought that may be interested in using a well-written book to inspire their students.
 Then again, tell anyone about them who wants to read good books guaranteed to entertain them.
 Thanks!

-Please purchase my books from StraightFromthePen.com (http://www.straightfromthepen.com) or from your favorite online or offline bookseller.
 Paperbacks and eBooks are available from most major book retailers and eBook distributors.
-I also have several essays available as eBooks.
-Some I offer as free downloads from my Smashwords Author’s page (https://www.smashwords.com/profile/view/WayneMrDowdy), which may be downloaded in any format for eReaders or in html or pdf formats for reading on a PC.
+Several essays available as eBooks, some as free downloads from my Smashwords Author’s page (https://www.smashwords.com/profile/view/WayneMrDowdy), which may be downloaded in any format for eReaders or in html or pdf formats for reading on a PC.